 - Tie waste factor to geometry: gable, hip, or complex cut-up

-- Let the takeoff carry a first draft of quantities into the material list, then adjust
+- Let the takeoff carry a first draft of quantities into the material list, then adjust every line

 Plan the tearoff before you price it